Shaking the Tree (song): Release and versions

 To promote the song, an accompanying music video was filmed in Senegal by Isaac Julien over the course of two days.
-The original mix of the song from N'Dour's The Lion was released as a single in May 1989, reaching No. 69 in the UK.
+The original mix of the song from N'Dour's The Lion was released as a single in May 1989, peaking at No. 61 in the UK.
+During the week of 4 August 1989, "Shakin' the Tree" was the second most added song to US new rock radio stations according to Radio & Records.
+The following month, "Shakin' the Tree peaked at No. 9 on the Billboard Modern Rock Tracks chart.
 A remixed version was included on Gabriel's Shaking the Tree: Sixteen Golden Greats compilation album and issued as a double A-side with "Solsbury Hill", this time peaking at No. 57 in the UK.

 During the 1993–1994 Secret World Tour, an eight-foot tree designed by Gabriel and Robert Lepage emerged from the middle of a circular stage.
 A live recording from this tour was included on Gabriel's Secret World Live album in 1994.

-David Bottrill was commissioned to remix the song as a B-side for Gabriel's 1993 "Kiss that Frog" single.
+David Bottrill was commissioned to remix the song as a B-side for Gabriel's 1993 "Kiss That Frog" single.
 Versions with additional vocals by Shaggy appeared on the soundtracks to Jungle 2 Jungle (1997) and The Wild Thornberrys Movie (2002).
 The Bottril and Jungle 2 Jungle remixes were included on Gabriel's 2019 Flotsam and Jetsam compilation album.

-Legacy
+Reception and legacy

+The pan-European publication Music & Media labelled the song as their Single of the Week, characterizing it as "gentle but hypnotic pop rock" with a winning combination of "Western pop, rootsy African rhythms and vocal harmonies".
 Ghanaian writer Meri Nana-Ama Danquah highlighted the song in her book, Shaking the Tree, saying that she drew "a lot of inspiration from the lyrics, which encourage women to challenge the status quo, to be the architects of our future."